DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2021-06-03-placement-schools-and-training-centres.md

 To provide the best experience for candidates, we need consistent and complete location information for:

-* the placement schools where a candidate may be placed,
+- the placement schools where a candidate may be placed,

-* the centre-based training location(s) where candidates will undertake the academic parts of their training.
+- the centre-based training location(s) where candidates will undertake the academic parts of their training.

 To give providers the flexibility they desire, we will let decide how they want to display their placement schools:

-* General placement areas – we’ll derive a set of area names from the placement schools they give us
+- General placement areas – we’ll derive a set of area names from the placement schools they give us

-* Precise locations – we’ll show the individual names and addresses of placement schools.
+- Precise locations – we’ll show the individual names and addresses of placement schools.
 Providers can choose which schools are shown for each course.

 Additionally, should they choose to show precise locations, they can decide if candidates can choose a placement school when they apply.
 If they select this option, they can manage vacancies and open and close courses at each location, as they do currently.

-## How it works
+*[HEI]: Higher Education Institute
+*[SCITT]: School-Centred Initial Teacher Training *[UCAS]: Universities and Colleges Admissions Service *[URN]: Unique Reference Number